Bruce Arians: Personal life

 Arians and his wife, Christine, run a charity called The Arians Family Foundation, which supports and develops programs to prevent and remedy the abuse and neglect of children.
 The Arians Family Foundation supports the Court Appointed Special Advocates (CASA) program.

 A lifelong advocate for racial inclusion and against discrimination, Arians commented on the murder of George Floyd and the ensuing protests: "It's very disheartening [...] personally, you would hope that we would not be in 2020 still dealing with these issues.
 You would hope as a nation to have grown since 1968.
 I think we have, but not enough, obviously."

 Arians is a prostate cancer survivor.
 He and his wife have a son, Jake (born January 26, 1978), who spent part of the 2001 season as the placekicker for the Buffalo Bills, and a daughter, Kristi Anne (born December 15, 1980).
 They currently maintain residences in Tampa, Florida, and on Lake Oconee in Greensboro, Georgia.
+Arians was also diagnosed with kidney cancer towards the end of 2016 but continued to coach the Cardinals.
+He was treated for surgery following the end of the season and returned to the coaching sideline in 2017, saying he was cancer-free and "feeling great".

 In 2017, Arians released a book, The Quarterback Whisperer: How to Build an Elite NFL Quarterback.

+On January 31, 2026, Arians stated on Today that he would be undergoing open-heart surgery.